apiumtech/force-front/README.md

 `grunt shell:config`

 --- Jan 05 2015
-* Run 'grunt shell:fakeServer'
+* Run 'grunt dev-server'
+* grunt will automatically open the browser
-* Navigate to http://localhost:8081 to run the application
+* reload the browser at http://localhost:8081 to refresh the application if needed.